MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 }
 ```

-### Download Azure Storage Explorer

-If you are not using the Azure Portal, you can download the Azure Storage Explorer [here](https://azure.microsoft.com/en-ca/features/storage-explorer/).

-Once you have Azure Storage Explorer, add your account and you should be able to see all the storage in your (selected) subscription(s)

 ### Getting the API keys for the API

 Once your ARM templated has successfully been deployed, go in the Azure Portal and search for your computer vision resource name in the search bar.
 Once in the computer vision resource blade, go in the keys section and copy the KEY 1 into a text editor.
 We will be using it in the next sections.